SOSETH/vault-proxy/README.md

 Tested on: Debian 11

-This role sets up NGINX (SOSETH/nginx) as a proxy to be able to keep a vault cluster private.
+This role sets up NGINX (SOSETH/nginx) + HAProxy (SOSETH/haproxy) as a proxy to be able to keep a vault cluster private.

 ## Note
 This role assumes that TLS certificates for `vault_proxy_domain` will be provisioned at: